 Designing and delivering an intentional, well-structured lesson plan is a critical factor in effective math teaching.
 In reality, getting from the start of a lesson to the end includes a lot of twists and turns along the way (i.e., it rarely goes like you think it will), and keeping students excited and engaged can be a challenge for any teacher.
 And even though you’ve taught your heart out, how do you know if your students have actually learned anything?
 This module gives a simple, clear overview of the “Launch, Explore, Summarize” lesson plan framework, that can be used (and modified) to teach any lesson, at any grade level, and discusses different ways of assessing student learning that go beyond quizzes and tests!
+Note: This course is only available online.

 For newcomer English learner students, school and learning can be difficult, intimidating and present quite a challenge for the teacher.
 This module will explore the experiences of newcomer students, the stages of language acquisition, and specific, implementable strategies that you can use to build relationships and maximize learning while they learn math.
+Note: This course is only available online.

 This training will get substitute teachers ready to tackle the daily challenges that come along with substituting a different group of students everyday.